osslab-pku/osslab-pku.github.io/README.md

 3. Personal Information: `_people/` folder.
 4. News: `_posts/` folder.

-If you want to make major changes in style, layout, or add new features, please contact current website maintainer first.
+If you want to make major changes in style, layout, or add new features, please open a pull request and ask for current site maintainer for review.
+Some interesting directions includes

+1. Make a better looking publication list.
+(Probably by adding to a collection, some new includes and layouts)
+2. Give new features to personal profile page, making it suitable for hosting a good enough personal website inside our website.

 ## Development